 What is an enhanced DBS check?

-The Disclosure and Barring Service conduct an enhanced DBS check, which is a criminal check covering England and Wales.
+The Disclosure and Barring Service (DBS) carries out Enhanced DBS checks, which is a criminal check covering England and Wales.
 It explores criminal records and other relevant information to assess suitability for specific roles like working with vulnerable groups.

 What is an enhanced with barred list DBS check?